cjshmyr/OpenRA/mods/ss/README.md

 ```

 ### Maps
 There are 29 maps included with Solve Survivor, which also get updated with the latest 1.05 patch.
 One of the maps imported into OpenRA can be seen [here](http://i.imgur.com/PhWHZth.png).
 All of the original maps, and a powershell script used to convert them to OpenRA's TD mod en masse, can be found [here](https://github.com/cjshmyr/OpenRA/tree/ss-master/mods/ss/dev).
+Interestingly none of the maps have any base defenses on them, the logic as to how flags spawn, where they sapwn, and where bases spawn on the maps is unknown to me at this time.

 ### Map waypoints / spawnpoints
 Of the 29 maps, only 10 of them had a name, while the remaining 19 remained unnamed.
 There is some subtle differences between the two.